 Burnout is a state of emotional, physical, and psychological fatigue caused by prolonged periods of stress and tension.
-Essentially, it is a form of exhaustion that happens when you’re feeling constantly overwhelmed, emotionally drained, and burdened by the continuous and endless demands of life that are relentlessly piling upon you.
+Essentially, it is a form of exhaustion that happens when you’re feeling constantly overwhelmed, emotionally drained, and burdened by the continuous and endless demands of life relentlessly piling upon you.

 Typically, burnout happens when you’re feeling swamped with work and education.
 Still, the consequences of burnout can affect everything from your professional and academic career to your personal life and social relationships as well.
 The problem with burnout is that it can gradually build up within you without noticing until it seriously affects your quality of life.

 There are several ways to address burnout, especially when working from home.
-The tips and tricks outlined in this article can be used either as a preventative measure or a remedial course of action if you are actively struggling with burnout.
+The tips and tricks outlined in this article can be used as a preventative measure or a remedial course of action if you are actively struggling with burnout.

 Stress is an unfortunate and inevitable fact of life.
 However, when this stress becomes extended and unrelenting, it results in the debilitating condition known as burnout.
 The symptoms associated with burnout extend far beyond your career prospects and interpersonal relationships.
-Research has linked it to various health problems such as sleep disturbances, irritability, hypertension, and depression.
+Research has linked it to various health problems, such as sleep disturbances, irritability, hypertension, and depression.

 A critical step to reducing burnout is reclaiming control.
-This can include prioritizing your health by setting clear boundaries, reducing your exposure to whatever or whoever is troubling you, seeking out meaningful and constructive interpersonal connections, and creating a space for yourself that inspires comforts and motivates you.
+This can include prioritizing your health by setting clear boundaries, reducing your exposure to whatever or whoever is troubling you, seeking out meaningful and constructive interpersonal connections, and creating a space for yourself that inspires comfort, and motivates you.

 Decluttering Your Space

 Following the last point, decluttering your space is an excellent way for you to initially take control and then progress on to more significant changes.
 The truth is that people often underestimate how a mismanaged and cluttered space can slow you down while you’re working, studying, or gaming.